CDR-lib/TD-InstancesGenerator/README.md

-# TD-InstancesGenerator
+# Benchmarking Instances Generator for Aircraft Tactical Deconfliction
-Benchmarking Instances Generator for the Aircraft Tactical Deconfliction Problem
+Tactical Deconfliction (TD) is one of the major tasks of computer-aided Air Traffic Management and represents a challenging optimization problem.
+This code generates TD benchmarking instances, each of them consisting of a set of flights with initial positions and vectors of velocities.Benchmarking Instances Generator for Aircraft Deconfliction